Allowances in Renovation Contracts: The #1 Reason Projects Blow Budget

 Walk through each allowance line by line

 Before you sign, sit with the contractor and walk through every allowance line in the contract.
-Ask: what does this amount buy at current market prices?
+Ask: what does this amount buy at current market prices in this zip code?
 If the answer is vague or aspirational, rewrite the line.
 This one conversation is the single most effective way to prevent allowance overruns, and it takes under an hour.

-A midrange kitchen cabinet package runs $15,000–$40,000 depending on kitchen size, box construction, and door style.
-Semi-custom cabinets in a mid-sized kitchen typically land in the $20,000–$30,000 range.
-Anything under $12,000 is either a very small kitchen or stock cabinets with basic doors.
+Semi-custom cabinets in a typical mid-sized kitchen commonly land in the $15,000–$30,000 range, with custom kitchens climbing well above that.
+Per-linear-foot data published in 2026 for semi-custom runs roughly $150–$700 for boxes alone, plus comparable installation labor.
+Anything quoted under $12,000 is either a very small kitchen or stock cabinets with basic doors.

-Installed stone countertops run $80–$150 per square foot for midrange quartz or granite.
-Exotic stone, waterfall edges, and complex fabrication push higher.
-Laminate and butcher block are meaningfully cheaper; high-end quartzite and marble meaningfully more.
+Installed midrange quartz or granite typically runs $80–$125 per square foot in 2026 published guides.
+Exotic stone, waterfall edges, and complex fabrication push past that.
+Laminate and butcher block are meaningfully cheaper; high-end quartzite and natural marble meaningfully more.

-Midrange bathroom plumbing fixtures — toilet, tub or shower valve and trim, vanity faucet, shower head — run $2,000–$5,000 per bathroom.
+Midrange bathroom plumbing fixtures—toilet, tub or shower valve and trim, vanity faucet, shower head—commonly run $2,000–$5,000 per bathroom.
 Luxury brands and multi-jet shower systems go higher.
-Master bathrooms with tub, separate shower, and double vanity trend toward the top of the range.
+Primary bathrooms with tub, separate shower, and double vanity trend toward the top of the range.

-A midrange kitchen lighting package — recessed cans, pendants over the island, undercabinet, plus one or two feature fixtures — runs $3,000–$8,000 in fixtures alone, not including installation labor.
+A midrange kitchen lighting package—recessed cans, pendants over the island, undercabinet, plus one or two feature fixtures—commonly runs $3,000–$8,000 in fixtures alone, not including installation labor.
 Lighting is a category where upgrading feels small per fixture but adds up fast.

-Installed midrange tile runs $8–$15 per square foot, including labor, thinset, and grout.
-Basic tile with simple installation comes in lower.
-Mosaic patterns, large-format tile, and complex layouts run meaningfully higher.
+Installed midrange tile commonly runs $8–$15 per square foot in 2026 (material plus labor, thinset, and grout).
+Basic tile with simple installation comes in lower; mosaic patterns, large-format tile, and complex layouts run materially higher.

 Log every selection